 The Rembrandt Database is not, nor does it seek to become, the successor to the Rembrandt Research Project (RRP), which was established in 1968 for the purpose of investigating Rembrandt’s painted oeuvre.
 The RRP was not involved in the development of The Rembrandt Database.

-Naturally the body of information and documentation that has been collected by the RRP – whose archives are administered by the RKD – will soon be accessible through The Rembrandt Database.
+Naturally the body of information and documentation that has been collected by the RRP – whose archives are administered by the RKD – are being made accessible through The Rembrandt Database.

 Connection to the Rembrandt Documents Project (RemDoc)

 The Rembrandt Documents Project (RemDoc), which started in 2010, aims to collect and make available online all known written documents that relate to Rembrandt, as a person and as an artist, as well as to his ancestors and relatives – with a focus on original documents from the period between 1475 to circa 1750.
 All documents will be transcribed, translated to modern Dutch and English and annotated.
 RemDoc is an initiative of the Radboud University Nijmegen, in partnership with the Rembrandt House Museum and the Huygens Institute for the History of the Netherlands.
 A first version of the RemDoc infrastructure was launched 16 October 2012 at www.remdoc.org.

 The Rembrandt Database and RemDoc focus on different types of documentation for the study of Rembrandts art.
 The documents and information on both websites are complementary.
 The Rembrandt Database and RemDoc are currently exploring the possibilities for making the information and documentation in both resources available to scholars in an integrated way.

 Contributors to The Rembrandt DatabaseThe Rembrandt Database is a collaborative effort of numerous museums, research institutions and individual scholars worldwide.
 For an overview of all the partners, see Contributors.